-Join us next Wednesday, December 16th from 3-4pm CST to hear Dr. Stone discuss the culture, research, and mission of the IVR.
-To register for this zoom event, click here.
+On Wednesday, December 16th Dr. Stone discussed the culture, research, and mission of the IVR.
+To view a recording of the event, click here.

 December 9th, 2020